 Last month some of my vintage porcelain Blue Onion Canister set was shared.
 Several more pieces were added along with many other “blue” dishes.
 Some rearranging and Phlox, from the garden, placed inside an ironstone creamer.

 A recent thrift store finds, a vintage blue platter, England Dunn Bennett “Mascot” pattern, $2.99.

 Next to the platter is a vintage Sadler Teapot, Blue Willow pattern with gold edging and swirl body from England, $2.
 In the background is a birds nest from a Spring buffet vignette and a $2.00 jar/lid made in Japan from GW.

 On the middle shelf…

-A few more pieces to my Blue Onion canister set with a few Shasta daisies tucked inside the creamer.
+A few more pieces of my Blue Onion canister set with a few Shasta daisies tucked inside the creamer.
 A John Maddock, England platter that I haven’t been able to find out the pattern name, so if you know, let me know!

-The platter is a very light blue and has the each flower is outlined in gold.
+The platter is a very light blue and has each flower is outlined in gold.
 Its a large platter and also found a smaller matching one, both less than $5.